Impact

 INCREASED GREEN SPACE EQUITY

-Our food forests are intentionally positioned in these historically excluded neighborhoods.
-These sites directly contribute to the effort to increase equitable distribution of public green space in Boston.
+Our food forests are intentionally positioned in Boston neighborhoods that have historically been under-invested in with green infrastructure.
+These sites directly contribute to increased green space equity in Boston.

 Once established, our food forest parks are available to everyone — no prerequisites, no wait lists, no fees.
 We believe that land equity goes beyond neighborhood placement to include actual, tangible accessibility.